DaveKobrin/iLib_Again/README.md

 GET     /user/signout allow user to sign out of app

-GET     INDEX   /media/         index of media entries filtered by media type selected from dropdown GET     NEW     /media/new      diplay form to add new media to library GET     SHOW    /media/:id      display info of one media document GET     EDIT    /media/:id/edit display form prepopulated with data to edit a document POST    CREATE  /media/         create a new document in the media collection
+GET     INDEX   /media/         index of media entries filtered by media type selected from dropdown GET     NEW     /media/new      display form to add new media to library GET     SHOW    /media/:id      display info of one media document GET     EDIT    /media/:id/edit display form prepopulated with data to edit a document POST    CREATE  /media/         create a new document in the media collection